webpro-nl/knip/README.md

 Knip works by creating two sets of files:

-1. Production code is the set of files resolved from the `entryFiles`.
+1. The set of files resolved from the `entryFiles`.
+In other words, the files that the entry files depend upon.
-2. They are matched against the set of `projectFiles`.
+2. The set of `projectFiles`.
-3. The subset of project files that is not production code will be reported as unused files (in red).
+3. The project files that are part of entry files and its dependencies will be reported as unused files (in red).
-4. Then the production code (in blue) will be analyzed for unused exports.
+4. Then everything else (in blue) will be analyzed for unused exports and dependencies.

 ![How it works][8]